- Natural Language Processing Applications and Use Cases

 Let’s look at the most prominent use cases:

 - Customer support - the most basic use of conversational UI is also the most multi-faceted.
 Conversational customer support tells more about product use, emerging issues, and general sentiment.
 The natural language processing example is one of our projects, a NLP-fueled conversational UI can improve customer support in healthcare.

 - The same approach can be used in the sales process.
 The CN streamlines the sale funnel and presents viable options based on user history and expressed preferences.

 - Recruiting is another field where conversational UI can save a lot of time, and at the same time, present a lot of valuable information.
 In this case, NLP is used for initial scraping of CVs according to set criteria.
 During the interview, the CI determines whether the candidate is compliant to the position or not.

 - Onboarding.
-Conversational UI can be used to train and get new employees on board in a more streamlined and casual manner.
+Additional natural language processing project ideas is conversational UI that can be used to train and get new employees on board in a more streamlined and casual manner.
 Instead of time-consuming explanations, you can layout the basics in one swift conversation sequence.

 - Task Management.
 Being productive is challenging with all the distractions and stresses surrounding us.
 It always tends to get messy over time.
 Conversational UI can help streamline routine operations and remind of pending tasks at the right time.

 - Lead generation - the way people apply conversational interfaces in this field is similar to recruiting.
 The difference is in the peculiarity of the dialogue.
 It involves more intricate questioning and more strict delivery of facts in response to queries.

 - Other natural language processing examples are CRM platforms like Hubspot and Salesforce are offering essential solutions.
 But, if you want to use conversational UI the way you see fit - it is better to go with a custom-built option.

 If you want to read more on Conversational UI, we’ve got an entire article about it.